 \subsection{Automatic Evaluations}

 The automatic results are shown in Table \ref{tab:main-exp}.
-Note that, the {BlenderBot} and {MISC} are reproduced \footnote{https://github.com/morecry/MISC.} in this paper because the data is resplit in MISC, which is not the original benchmark dataset in the official ESConv.
-For the other baselines, results are from the paper \cite{DBLP:conf/ijcai/00080XXSL22} which keeps the train/test partition unchanged.
-For consistency, we report the results on the official ESConv.
-For a fair comparison, we also report the results on resplit dataset in MISC.
-As shown in Table \ref{tab:main-exp}, FADO shows a strong ability to predict more accurate strategy, and also obtains state-of-the-art (SOTA) performance on response generation, which represents the effectiveness of our model.
-Specifically, the higher accuracy of the strategy prediction suggests that the dual-level feedback is beneficial to making an appropriate schedule {for strategy selection}.
-As for the supportive response generation, FADO gains the best results on metrics over the baseline models, which indicates the higher quality of our generated responses.
-In summary, \textbf{FADO} achieves the SOTA performance on both strategy selection and response generation.
+Note that the {BlenderBot} and {MISC} are reproduced \footnote{https://github.com/morecry/MISC.} in this paper because the data is re-split in MISC, which is not the original benchmark dataset in the official ESConv.
+For the other baselines, the results are obtained from the paper \cite{DBLP:conf/ijcai/00080XXSL22} that keeps the train/test partition unchanged.
+For consistency, the results on the official ESConv are reported, and for a fair comparison, the results on the re-split dataset in MISC are also reported.
+As shown in Table \ref{tab:main-exp}, FADO shows a strong ability to predict a more accurate strategy, and it obtains the SOTA performance for response generation, showing the effectiveness of the proposed model.
+Specifically, the higher accuracy of the strategy prediction indicates that the dual-level feedback is conducive to {making} an appropriate schedule {for the strategy selection task}.
+As for the supportive response generation task, FADO obtains the best results over the baseline models, indicating the higher quality of our generated responses.
+In summary, {FADO} achieves the SOTA performance in terms of both strategy selection and response generation.